priyanshusaklani416-afk/Customer-Sales-Analysis-SQL/README.md

-# Customer-Sales-Analysis-SQL
-A SQL-based Customer Sales Analysis project
+# Customer Sales Analysis - SQL Project

+## About The Project
+A comprehensive SQL-based data analysis project built on a **Customer Sales Database** with **7 relational tables** and **3,500+ records**.
+This project demonstrates real-world SQL skills including multi-table JOINs, aggregations, subqueries, and Common Table Expressions (CTEs).